 There’s no doubt the Mount Maunganui area is getting busier and we’re getting busier too, improving roads and making them safer, building better infrastructure for cycling, public transport, and pedestrians, and upgrading parks, facilities, and public spaces for everyone’s enjoyment now and in the future.

 We will work alongside our partners including tangata whenua, Waka Kotahi NZ Transport Agency, Bay of Plenty Regional Council Toi Moana, Sport Bay of Plenty, Priority One and Tourism Bay of Plenty; and together with our community to seek input on a range of projects.
 We have heard a lot of feedback about the Mount area but continuing to capture a wider range of views will help us build on what we already understand and give us a clearer picture of the community’s wants and needs.

 This year we are setting out to create a 30-year plan and overall vision for where the Mount to Arataki area is heading.
-You can provide input online between 13 March and 10 April by visiting the Mount to Arataki Spatial Plan webpage.
+Later this year the community will have an opportunity to provide feedback on the draft plan.

 We are also getting ready to have a conversation with the community about some other important issues, including how we manage parking for the area and planning for natural hazards, flood prevention and impacts of climate change.

 It’s all about balance.
 There will be changes but we will respect where we’ve come from and what people love about the Mount while focusing on the practical needs of our community, supporting business and industry, and enhancing our natural environment.

 For more specific information on a project please use the links below.
 This section will be updated regularly.
 To be put in touch with a project team for more information, please contact firstname.lastname@example.org

 Roading, road safety, active travel, public transport, and parking